logzio/logzio-helm/metricbeat/README.md

-# Logzio-helm-metrics
+# Logzio-k8s-metrics

 Helm is a tool for managing Charts.
 Charts are packages of pre-configured Kubernetes resources.
-Logzio-helm-metrics allows you to ship metrics from your Kubernetes cluster.
+Logzio-k8s-metrics allows you to ship metrics from your Kubernetes cluster.

 ### Prerequisites:
 * [Helm CLI](https://helm.sh/docs/intro/install/) installed